 When Can I Apply?

-Applications for the homestead program may be filed each year beginning the first Monday in January until the first Monday in June.
+Applications for the homestead program may be filed each year on your before December 31st.
 (Form 105A)

 Note for manufactured homeowners: Because manufactured homeowners pay their taxes the same year the taxes are assessed, owner of manufactured homes which are taxed either as personal property or like real estate must file their Homestead Exemption applications during the year prior to the year for which the reduction is requested.